 - Students can win both the James Miller Prize and the Patricia Baird Prize, but not in the same year.
 The winner of the James Miller Prize will be decided prior to the selection of the Patricia Baird finalists and excluded from further consideration.

-Trainees must be supervised by Medical Genetics faculty members.
-There is no limit to the amount of students a supervisor can nominate; however it is anticipated that the award will generally be won by a senior trainee.
+- There is no limit to the number of students a supervisor can nominate, however it is anticipated that the award will generally be won by a senior trainee.

-Applicants may also present a poster in the Research Day competition, but the Patricia Baird Prize winner will be excluded from selection for a Research Day poster prize.
-Past winners and finalists of the Patricia Baird Prize will be excluded from the current competition.
+- Applicants may also present a poster in the research Day competition, but the Patricia Baird Prize winner will be excluded from selection for a Research Day poster prize.

 Evaluation and Nomination Procedures:

-A panel of judges will pre-adjudicate candidates based on the application materials.
-The three top-ranked candidates will be notified before Research Day and be asked to give a ten minute talk followed by a five minute question period on Research Day.
+Application materials are due to Cheryl Bishop (email@example.com) on October 16, 2019.
+The Patricia Baird Prize Review Committee will pre-adjudicate candidates based on the application materials.
+The three top-ranked candidates will be notified one week before Research Day to prepare their ten-minute talk.
 Candidates’ presentations will be assessed on the quality of their research, clarity of presentation, and response to questions.
-The winner will be announced by the Department Head following the presentations.
+The Patricia Baird Prize winner will be announced following the presentations.